fredsmith/irctoslack/README.md

 3. User names showing as IDs:
    - Verify the API token has proper user read permissions
    - Check logs for API rate limiting messages
+   - Ensure the cache isn't being cleared unexpectedly

+4. @mentions not translating:
+   - Check logs for any API errors
+   - Verify the mentioned users exist in the workspace
+   - Ensure the bot has access to user information

 ## Security Considerations